24 hours customer service +9779849693351

 • Kathmandu- Dhunche- Syabrubensi- Kathmandu by public bus.

-• Clean Lodge accommodation on the way.
+• Clean Lodge accommodation is on the way.

-• Langtang national park entrance permit and TIMS card.
+• Langtang National Park entrance permit and TIMS card.

 • One fluent English speaking, government registered, experienced, first aid trained guide who is familiar with this area and required porters, 1 porter, every 2 pax.

-• Guides/porters - food, lodge, bus transportation, salary, insurance, equipment etc.
+• Guides/porters - food, lodge, bus transportation, salary, insurance, equipment, etc.

 Cost Excluded